 If you choose to have an on-site datacenter, be prepared to incur costs and spend a lot of time doing software patching, hardware setup and other IT management roles.
 Cloud computing eliminates these tasks so that your team can focus on achieving your short and long-term business goals.

 Cloud computing is in relatively early stages of adoption despite having a long history.
 With more and more companies getting comfortable with their data being on the cloud, cloud computing practitioners have many opportunities to make a decent living.
 Now that you know what cloud computing is, how it is used and its unrivaled benefits, there is no reason why you shouldn’t get started with AWS certification and join the league of the most celebrated cloud computing experts of all time.
-Good luck!
+To kick off your cloud journey, enroll in our Beginner’s Course Introduction to Cloud Computing on AWS.

 Contact us here